cainhill/cainhill.github.io/_posts/2025-11-25-custom-album-covers-in-thumbsup.md

         └── 2025-04-Japan.html
 ```

-**Generate the gallery**
+**Step 1: Generating the gallery**

-First, I run Thumbsup normally to generate the complete gallery with all its default settings.
+First, I ran the Thumbsup normally to generate the complete gallery.
+My setup builds scans the `memories/` directory and builds into `.thumbsup/website/` directory.

 **Identify album filenames**